2012 Derby arson attack: Arrests

 The parents of the children, Mick and Mairead Philpott, were arrested on suspicion of murder on 29 May and charged with their murders the following day.

 On 5 November 2012, a 49-year-old man and a 45-year-old man were arrested on suspicion of murder.
 Later that day, the 45-year-old man, Paul Mosley, was charged with murder.
 The other man was released without charge.
 Mosley appeared in court the following day.
 In December 2012 his charge was downgraded to manslaughter.
-Paul Mosley had previously been arrested in the enquiry and was released on bail in June 2012.
+Paul Mosley had previously been arrested in the inquiry and was released on bail in June 2012.
 He was re-arrested and charged when petrol was found on his clothing following further forensic examination.

 Trial

 The criminal trial began on 12 February 2013 at Nottingham Crown Court before judge Kathryn Thirlwall.
 Richard Latham QC led the prosecution on behalf of the Crown Prosecution Service.
 Anthony Orchard QC led the defence for Mick Philpott, Sean Smith QC led the defence for Mairead Philpott, and Benjamin Nolan QC led the defence for Mosley.
 On 2 April, Mick and Mairead Philpott, along with Paul Mosley, were each found guilty of the manslaughter of the six children.
 On 4 April, Philpott received a sentence of life imprisonment, and will serve a minimum of 15 years, while his wife and Mosley received 17 years imprisonment for their part.